svendvd/Fontinator/README.md

 ### How it works

-Fontinator extend TextView based Android Widgets like the Button to inject a Fontface loader
+Fontinator extend TextView based Android Widgets like the Button to inject a Cached Fontface loader

 ### Issues
 Please Note that the Android Layout Editor currently can't Preview Custom Fonts